keza681/covid-19-tracker/README.md

 # Covid-19-Tracker

->This React capstone project is about building a mobile web application to check a list of metrics (numeric values) that you I created making use of React and Redux.
+>This React capstone project is about building a mobile web application to check a list of affected countries by covid19 created by making use of React and Redux.

 ## Built With